knights207210/bai-book/content/papers/davidson-2003/index.md

 ## Perspective

-Q. From which perspective are we viewing the brain (i.e., top, bottom, left, right front, or back)?
+Q. From which perspective are we viewing the brain (i.e., top, bottom, left, right, front, or back)?

-A. TODO
+A. I think from front or back of the head.

 ## Spatial Relationships

 Q. There are three images of brains.
 How are they spatially related?

-A. TODO
+A. They are cross sections in different positions of brains from front or back perspective.

 ## Alternate Universe

 Q. The figure higlight the brain regions showing a robust MR signal change for __the interaction of group (children, adults) by condition (incompatible, compatible)__.
 Suppose in the alternate universe, the authors did not discover any signifiant interaction, what would the figure look like instead?

-A. TODO
+A. There will be no obvious color in any area of these brains.

 ## Variation 1

 Suppose we were to plot a figure to instead show only interaction between groups (children vs. adults).
 Would we see more or fewer highlighted regions?
 Why?

-TODO
+A. I think we might see more highlighted regions.
+Because I believe the highighted regions are intersections of regions for both children vs. adults and incompatible vs. compatible.

 ## Variation 2

 Q. Suppose we were to plot a figure to instead show interaction between groups (children vs. adults) by conditions (imcompatible, compatible) and __by income level__.
 Would we see more or fewer highlighted regions?
 Why?

-A. TODO
+A. I think we might see fewer highlighted regions.
+Since the highlighted regions are the intersections of multiple regions under different conditions.
+The more conditions are, the fewer intersections we get.

 # Figure 3